Dr Andy Byford, MA, DPhil

 I co-supervise a PhD thesis on representations of female suffering in Russian literature from the late 18th to the 20th centuries.
 This project is carried out by Ms Nicola Ophelia Lavey.

 I also supervise an MAR dissertation that investigates domestic tourism in the USSR in the period of late socialism.
 The project, carried out by Ms Sheila Pattle, focuses on Soviet domestic tourists' imaginations and experiences of 'place', using archival material, oral history, audiovisual material, and a wide variety of published sources, including tourism marketing, travel writing, local studies literature, memoirs, and literary texts.

-- Social and cultural history of the Russian intelligentsia, professions, sciences and education
+- History of the Russian intelligentsia, professions, sciences and education

 - The Russian Diaspora in Great Britain